fridolinvii/Dynamic_Oracle_Based_NFT_BCC22/docs/index.md

  [![upgrade](https://img.youtube.com/vi/PFXJFCtHSoE/0.jpg)](https://www.youtube.com/shorts/PFXJFCtHSoE "upgrade")

+Don't forget to checkout your upgraded cards!
+Did you get a gold star?

 ### Raffel
 Congratulation!
 As a proud owner of the NFT, you will participate in the raffle.
 It will be on the 7.
 April 2020 at 00:40!
 Good Luck!